valhalla/valhalla-docs/explorer/tutorial.md

 This is known as an isochrone, which is a line that connects points of equal travel time about a given location, from the Greek roots of `iso` for equal and `chrone` for time.
 Isochrone functionality is also sometimes referred to as a service area, a drive-time analysis to show where you can drive from a point within a certain time, or a walkshed.
 A walkshed, which is a transportation planning term, calculates an area within a range of a location that can be reached by walking (or a bikeshed for areas that can be traveled by bicycle within those time ranges).

 The analysis comes from the [Mapzen Isochrone](https://mapzen.com/documentation/mobility/isochrone/api-reference/) service, which you can use as an API in your own apps.
-In earlier exercises, your requests have been to the Transitland API, but isochrones use the Mapzen Mobility API.
+In earlier exercises, your requests have been to the Transitland Datastore API, but isochrones use the Mapzen Mobility API.
 You can also see the Mapzen Mobility API request using the link on the sidebar.

 Mapzen Isochrone uses data from [OpenStreetMap](http://www.openstreetmap.org/) to help determine which roads and bicycle paths can be reached.